Magnetic elastomers as specific soft actuators -- predicting particular modes of deformation from selected configurations of magnetizable inclusions: Specific discrete arrangements of particulate inclusions and overall mechanical response

 For the rotated configurations of hexagonal layer-like configurations, see the fourth column of Fig.~\ref{fig:hexagon_results}, upon magnetization we obtain repulsive interactions between nearby inclusions along the $y$-direction and attractive interactions along the $z$-direction.
 Both of these interactions contribute to a contraction along the magnetization direction ($ u^{\bot}_{20} < 0$), see Fig.~\ref{fig:hexagon_results}(b), as discussed previously.
 Again, we also observe $ u^{\theta}_{10} > 0 $ and $ u^{\theta}_{30} < 0$. $ u^{\bot}_{00} $ here is found negative in Fig.~\ref{fig:hexagon_results}(a), implying an overall shrinkage of the elastic sphere.
 We observe the same qualitative response in the modes $ u^{\bot}_{22} > 0 $ and $ u^{\varphi}_{22} > 0 $ as for the rotated chain-like aggregates, see Fig.~\ref{fig:hexagon_results}(c) and (f).

 To summarize the above results, for chain-like aggregates arranged in different configurations but oriented along the magnetization direction, we mostly find an overall reduction in volume ($ u^{\bot}_{00} < 0 $) and contraction along the magnetization direction ($ u^{\bot}_{20} < 0 $).
 We usually observe tangential displacements towards the equatorial plane ($ u^{\theta}_{10} > 0 $).
+A majority of these modes increase in magnitude with decreasing Poisson ratio.
 Next, we concentrate on further configurations of magnetizable inclusions that do not consist of chain-like aggregates.